JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 #### Locations

 Depending on how in-person your team is, office information might be essential.
-This doesn't need to be a detailed history of the company offices etc, but each of 3 locations have a page containing this information:
+This doesn't need to be a detailed history of the company offices etc, but each of our 3 locations have a page containing essential information:

 * **Floor plan**: People forget where meeting rooms / bathrooms are!
 * **Facilities**: If there is a gym, bike rack, shower, document them.